Patrick LaRiviere firstname.lastname@example.org Rudolf Oldenburg email@example.com

 Imaging has been, and continues to be, a critical tool in biological research.
 This course will introduce students to the fundamentals of imaging, but will quickly advance to discussing cutting edge advancements in the field.
 More importantly, the course will focus on hands-on opportunities to use state-of-the art microscopes, as well as provide an opportunity for students to design and execute an original research project which makes use of the skills gained during the course.
 Students will begin by building their own, simple microscopes, and then move on to learning how to use confocal and electron microscopes, as well as mastering techniques for fixed and live sample preparation.
 In addition, students will analyze the data they collect using several software tools.
 Lectures will be designed to introduce each topic, as well as highlight limitations and challenges in the field.

 This three-week course addresses fundamental oceanographic processes that maintain and structure marine biodiversity and productivity, including physical oceanographic processes of dispersal and upwelling, environmental selection, biogeography, nutrient dynamics, primary production, and food web dynamics.
-Students will design an original research project during an initial week-long shore component at MBL, and then address their own questions by collecting samples and data aboard Sea Education Association (SEA)’s oceanographic research sailing vessel, the SSV Corwith Cramer, on an offshore voyage.
-At sea, students will deploy oceanographic instruments, interpret various data streams, and work as research teams and watch members as they navigate and sail the vessel.
-During the final few days of the course, students will analyze and interpret the data they collected and present their results in written and oral reports.
+Students will design an original research project during an initial shore component at MBL, and then address their own questions by collecting samples and data aboard Sea Education Association (SEA)’s oceanographic research sailing vessel, the SSV Corwith Cramer, on an offshore voyage.
+During a 9-day voyage at sea, students will deploy oceanographic instruments, interpret various data streams, and work as research teams and watch members as they navigate and sail the vessel.
+During the final few days of the course on shore, students will analyze and interpret the data they collected and present their results in written and oral reports.

 This course takes an integrative approach to understanding a neurally controlled system of dynamic defense against visual predators.
 Camouflage is a widespread form of defense throughout the animal kingdom in every known habitat - land or sea.
 In the oceans, cephalopods (cuttlefish, octopus, squid) have evolved a sophisticated sensorimotor system called Rapid Adaptive Coloration, which can instantaneously change their total body appearance within a fraction of a second to range from highly camouflaged to startlingly conspicuous for a wide range of behaviors.
 The forms and functions of this dynamic system will be teased apart in integrative fashion in a top-down approach from ecology to organismal biology to organs, tissues and cells.
 The course touches on neural anatomy, sensation, visual perception (including psychophysics) and animal behavior.
 There are also applied biology aspects of this system that will be presented as well.